 As part of its commitment to the highest ethical standards of business conduct, the Company has implemented corporate standards and requirements that are consistent with that obligation and are specific to the Company’s operations and the evolving business and regulatory environment.

-The Company expects employees at all levels of the organization to comply with the Compliance Program, the standards set forth in the Code of Ethics (“Code”), Sanofi and Company policies and procedures, and all applicable laws.
-All U.S. employees must annually acknowledge their responsibility and commitment to conduct the Company’s business consistent with these standards and to report to management, Human Resources, Legal, or the U.S. Compliance Officer or Compliance Department knowledge of any violation of these standards.
+The Company expects employees at all levels of the organization to comply with the Compliance Program, the standards set forth in the Code of Ethics (“Code”), the Company’s policies and procedures, and all applicable laws.
+All U.S. employees must annually acknowledge their responsibility and commitment to conduct the Company’s business consistent with these standards and to report to management, Human Resources, Legal, or the North America Compliance Officer or Compliance Department knowledge of any violation of these standards.
 An employee who violates these standards will be subject to appropriate disciplinary action, up to and including termination.
 The Code expressly prohibits retaliation or retribution against any employee for making any good faith report of suspected misconduct or improper behavior.

-A number of policies and procedures are designed to ensure that interactions with healthcare professionals are appropriate, ethical, and consistent with applicable laws and standards, including (but not limited to) the April 2003 “Compliance Program Guidance for Pharmaceutical Manufacturers” issued by the U.S. Department of Health and Human Services Office of Inspector General (“OIG Guidance”) and the Pharmaceutical Research and Manufacturers of America (PhRMA) “Code on Interactions with Healthcare Professionals,” revised October 2019 (“PhRMA Code”).
-Sanofi and the Company have policies and procedures in place to foster compliance with the PhRMA Code.
+A number of policies and procedures are designed to ensure that interactions with healthcare professionals are appropriate, ethical, and consistent with applicable laws and standards, including (but not limited to) the April 2003 “Compliance Program Guidance for Pharmaceutical Manufacturers” issued by the U.S. Department of Health and Human Services Office of Inspector General (“OIG Guidance”), the Pharmaceutical Research and Manufacturers of America (PhRMA) “Code on Interactions with Healthcare Professionals,” as revised and effective October 2019 (“PhRMA Code”), and the AdvaMed Code of Ethics on Interactions with Health Care Professionals as revised and effective January 2020 (“AdvaMed Code”).
+The Company has policies and procedures in place to foster compliance with the PhRMA Code and AdvaMed Code.

 D. Training and Educational Programs